Skip to content

 kubectl -n kube-system get machinedeployment $name -o jsonpath='{.metadata.annotations.cluster\.k8s\.io/cluster-api-autoscaler-node-group-min-size}'

-• The last scale-up hasn't happened within the last 2 minutes
+• The last scale-up happened longer than 2 minutes ago

-• The Nodes are utilized under a 50% threshold
+• The Nodes stay below a 50% usage threshold

 kubectl top no

-• All Pods can be scheduled on fewer nodes
+• The scheduler can place all Pods on fewer nodes

-The autoscaler will simulate moving existing Pods to other Nodes and calculate candidates for removal.
-It will remove underutilized Nodes one at a time.
+The autoscaler simulates moving existing Pods to other Nodes and calculates candidates for removal.
+It removes underutilized Nodes one at a time.

 Scaling up from zero